nlsy-links/NlsyLinks/README.md

 This repository contains the code used in the [NlsyLinks](https://cran.r-project.org/package=NlsyLinks) R package.
 For additional information about the package and using it in NLSY research, please see http://nlsy-links.github.io/NlsyLinks/

-We now use  [this GitHub repository](https://github.com/nlsy-links/NlsyLinksStaging) as our primary way of managing, tracking, and build-checking versions of the source code.
-We're no longer using our [R-Forge site](https://r-forge.r-project.org/projects/nlsylinks/) to check builds.
+[This GitHub repository](https://github.com/nlsy-links/NlsyLinksStaging) is our primary way of managing, tracking, and build-checking versions of the source code.
+(We're no longer using our [R-Forge site](https://r-forge.r-project.org/projects/nlsylinks/).)
 The stable releases (intended for most researchers) is available on the package's [CRAN site](https://cran.r-project.org/package=NlsyLinks).

-The help forums remain on the package's [R-Forge](https://r-forge.r-project.org/forum/?group_id=1330).
+We recently moved the forums to https://groups.google.com/forum/#!forum/nlsy-links.
+Previous conversations are available at our old [R-Forge](https://r-forge.r-project.org/forum/?group_id=1330) and [Disqus](https://disqus.com/home/forum/nlsylinks/) sites.

 Publication
 --------------------------